 ./out/OzoneEmbedded/content_shell --ozone-platform=headless \ --ozone-dump-file=/tmp/

-Warning: Experimental support for Linux Desktop is available since m57 but this is still in development and currently has many bugs.
+Warning: Experimental support for Linux Desktop is available since m57 but upstream support has always been a bit fragile.
+For now, development continues on the ozone-wayland-dev branch.

 chrome, do this from the